jaystevens/bitbucket-backup/README.md

 ## API Tokens (jaystevens Fork)
 API Tokens are the replacement for App Passwords, that are the replacement for using Passwords.
-Username and API Token are needed to access the Bitbucket API to get a repo listing.
+Username (Bitbucket Email) and API Token are needed to access the Bitbucket API to get a repo listing.
 Clone/Update/LFS will use API Tokens when `--http` is specified, otherwise it should use SSH Keys.
 The API Token must have read repositories permission.
 <https://support.atlassian.com/bitbucket-cloud/docs/api-tokens/>